davidlattimore/davidlattimore.github.io/working-on-rust-iteration-time.md

 There has been talk about bundling lld with rust and using it by default.
 That would go a long way.

 I also wonder what might be done about the debug information.
-The current default is intended to make debugging easier, which is great, except that I get the impression the vast majority of developers just do println-based debugging most of the time.
-I wonder if perhaps the default dev build shouldn't include debug info and users should need to build with a `--debug` flag in order to get it.
+In an earlier version of this article, I suggested that maybe the default should be no debug info, however given that this makes backtraces not have line numbers, I'm now not so sure.
+Probably the `split-debuginfo="unpacked"` should become the default on Linux like it is on Mac.

 ### Incremental linking